 As we get older, we're told to watch out for changes in skin health because it may be a sign that something is wrong.
 It may very well be - that's why if you're concerned, you should see a doctor to find out if the rash is a sign of something more.
 Only a doctor can diagnose the cause of your red blotches.

 But the reality of visible skin rashes and ailments is that sometimes they're caused by nothing at all.
-Your skin can react to all sorts of chemicals, hormones – even temperature.
-Some people get very severe looking rashes for no apparent reason.
+Your skin can react to all sorts of chemicals, hormones - even temperature.
+Some people get very severe looking rashes without ever discovering the reason, only for them to fade away harmlessly.

 So while you should always see a doctor to get a complete diagnosis, many red blotches have no serious health cause, and many more are caused by anxiety.
 Anxiety may cause red blotches in several ways:

-The most likely cause of red blotchy skin is an increase in body heat.
-During times of intense stress and anxiety, your body heat rises, and this releases a chemical inside of your body known as histamine – the same immune system chemical that is released during an allergic reaction.
+One common cause of red blotchy skin from anxiety is an increase in body heat.
+During times of intense stress and anxiety, your body heat rises, and this releases a chemical inside of your body known as histamine - the same immune system chemical that is released during an allergic reaction.
 As histamine rises to the surface, your body creates hives, which often manifest as itchy, red blotches on the skin.

 Anxiety also causes sweating.
-Sweating can lead to the same release of histamine and the same gives as any increase in body heat.
-But it can also result in another generally harmless skin rash known as miliaria (not to be confused with malaria).
+Sweating can lead to the same release of histamine, and lead to a similar reaction as an increase in body heat.
+But it can also result in another harmless skin rash known as miliaria (not to be confused with malaria).
 Miliaria is a simple sweat rash that can affect many people that suffer from serious anxiety attacks.

 Irritated Skin Conditions